My Flying History

 Between raising a family and moving every two or three years I didn't have much opportunity to fly.
 Instead, I built and flew radio-control planes to get my flying fix.
 I started this Stearman my senior year in college: 1981.
 I finally finished and flew it ten years later.

 Late in my Navy career, I moved to Annapolis, Maryland and worked at the U.S. Naval Academy.
 With a normal schedule for the first time in my life and the help of my brother-in-law, Bruce, I got back into flying.
 Bruce called me one day and said, "Come over and look at our new airplane!"
 It was a Kolb UltraStar and was the first plane I flew significantly after my 20 year hiatus.
-We had a lot of fun in the "flying lawnchair".
+We had a lot of fun in the "flying lawnchair" back in 96 and 97.

 Bruce also introduced me to soaring.
-I learned to soar in this Schleicher Ka-4 Rhonlerche that we bought, restored and flew.
+In 1996 I learned to soar in this Schleicher Ka-4 Rhonlerche that we bought, restored and flew.
 It is a German-built, two seat trainer, made of steel tube frame, wood wing spars and ribs, and covered with fabric.
+If there was good lift, you could stay up.
+If there was great lift, you could actually climb.
+If there was sink, the airfield had better be right in front of you!

 Bruce had restored this beautiful Corben Junior Ace and was nice enough to let me fly it.
 I had to take taildragger training first; took me a little while to get the hang of it but it was worth it.
 After the UltraStar, the Junior Ace seemed like a big plane to me.

-Bruce and I bought a 1970 Citabria 7GCBC "fixer upper".
+In 99, Bruce and I bought a 1970 Citabria 7GCBC "fixer upper".
 We made her airworthy, flew her for a year, and then did a total restoration that took two and a half years.
-Now we are having fun flying her all over the place.
+Here I'm flying the Citabria for the first time out of Mountain Road airport.

 I took five hours of aerobatic instruction in this Decathlon.
 Wow!
 It was a lot of fun and really improved my pilot skills.
 I'm really glad I did it.
 Adam Cope is a great instructor.

-I bought Bruce's Schleicher Ka-8 and it is one sweet-flying glider.
+In 2005 I bought Bruce's Schleicher Ka-8 -- he upgraded to a SF-26 -- and it was one sweet-flying glider.
 It flies as well as the Ka-6 but is a lot more roomy and comfortable.
-After all these years, I finally have a glider of my own.
+I enjoyed the Ka-8 but in 2010, I was flying the RV so much that I didn't fly the glider much.
+I sold the Ka-8 in 2010 when the Flying Cow airfield stopped glider operations.